serebrov/serebrov.github.io/content/2016-02-18-oop-solid-l-liskov-substitution-principle.md

 function doAction(Owner owner)
   try
     owner->feed(new Dog, new SomeFood) catch (BadFoodException error)
-    # OK for Owner, it can rasie BadFoodException
+    # OK for Owner, it can raise BadFoodException
     # OK for CatOwner, it can raise BadCatFoodException (subclass of BadFoodException)
     # Problem for BadOwner, it can raise LowQualityFoodException and it will not be
     # caught here